Territorial evolution of Romania: World War II

 During a meeting between the Italian foreign minister Galeazzo Ciano and his German counterpart Joachim von Ribbentrop, Ciano declared his wish to give the Serbian Banat (apart from Bačka and Baranya) to Hungary.
 This is probably what triggered the Romanian Government's official claim to the territory sent on 23 April.
 Romanian officials, national newspapers and the population itself had already demanded this.
 For them, this request was rightful based on ethnic and historic grounds.
 Antonescu said that an annexation of the Serbian Banat would increase his popularity and strengthen his position as leader, being after all the territorial losses of 1940 the ones that forced Carol II to flee the country.
 Antonescu later wrote a memorandum on 11 June and sent it to von Ribbentrop.
 On it, he reaffirmed the loyalty of Romania and the need to yield not only Banat, but also the Timok Valley, which had a large Romanian population.
 This memorandum also claimed that "the region from Timok to Thessaloniki was Romanian".
 To support this, Antonescu attempted to persuade Hitler by showing him the wish of the Romanians of Banat, Timok and also Transnistria to be incorporated into Romania and the situation of the Aromanians in the Balkans.
 At the end, the Germans never found a solution that satisfied both Hungary and Romania, and the Serbian Banat remained under military administration until 1944.

 On 12 June, Hitler revealed to Antonescu his plans to invade the Soviet Union.
 Antonescu promised him full economic and military participation.
 The population strongly supported the idea, as it was seen as the opportunity to eliminate the Russian threat once and for all.
 A few hours before the invasion began, Antonescu and Michael I declared a "holy war" for the liberation of Bessarabia and Northern Bukovina.
 The invasion began on 22 June, but Romanian military operations began on 2 July.
 After several battles, both regions were reintegrated into the Romanian state on 25 July.
-A meeting between Hitler and Antonescu on 6 August determined that the area between the Dniester and the Southern Bug rivers (Transnistria) would be placed under Romanian civil administration.
+A meeting between Hitler and Antonescu on 6 August determined that the area between the Dniester and the Southern Bug rivers would be placed under Romanian military–civil administration.
 Further, Romanian troops would occupy the area between the Southern Bug and Dnieper River and a few others would cross the Dnieper and continue the invasion.
-On 19 August, the Transnistria Governorate was established, which was not formally annexed to Romania unlike Bessarabia and Northern Bukovina.
+On 19 August, the Transnistria Governorate was established in the area between the Dniester and the Southern Bug, but it was not formally annexed into Romania unlike Bessarabia and Northern Bukovina.
 Many Romanian troops participated in the German offensives in southern Russia and the Caucasus.
 The defeat at the Battle of Stalingrad convinced Antonescu that a German victory was impossible, and he began to protect the east of Romania, although he continued to support Germany with troops and material.